d4v1-sudo/markdown-to-html/README.md

 # Markdown to html
-A complete HTML code for viewing Markdown texts.
+A complete HTML code for viewing Markdown texts using showdown js and prism js.
 With support for the most varied types of programming languages to see in Markdown.

 ## How to Use